-- 2.7.1 Governance for Railway Investment Projects (GRIP) is Network Rail's project management and control process for delivering projects on the operational railway.
+2.7.1 Governance for Railway Investment Projects (GRIP) is Network Rail's project management and control process for delivering

+- projects on the operational railway.
 It is mandatory for all projects.
-The approach is based on industry-wide best practice. - 2.7.2 The detail of the GRIP process and consultation is considered in the evidence of Andrew Kenning.
-I summarise that process below. - 2.7.3 At GRIP stage 1 in 2015, Network Rail, with the support of design consultants Mott MacDonald, assessed the suitability of each of the level crossings that were initially placed in phases 1, 2 and 4. - 2.7.4 In April 2016 Network Rail and our selected design consultants continued the development of the level crossing proposals. - 2.7.5 Network Rail recognises the importance of engagement and carried out a series of public exhibitions to gather and review feedback that was considered in developing proposals. - 2.7.6 Information obtained through GRIP 1 and 2 was used to prepare for the first round of public consultations in June 2016.
+The approach is based on industry-wide best practice. - 2.7.2 At GRIP stage 1 in 2015, Network Rail, with the support of design consultants Mott MacDonald, assessed the suitability of each of the level crossings that were initially placed in phases 1, 2 and 4. - 2.7.3 In April 2016 Network Rail and our selected design consultants continued the development of the level crossing proposals. - 2.7.4 The proof of evidence of Andy Kenning will go into more detail on the development works. - 2.7.5 Network Rail recognises the importance of engagement and carried out a series of public exhibitions to gather and review feedback that was considered in developing proposals. - 2.7.6 Information obtained through GRIP 1 and 2 was used to prepare for the first round of public consultations in June 2016.
 A total of 12 exhibition venues were chosen with representation from Network Rail, its key contractors and technical leads.
-The venues chosen were accessible and generally located a maximum of 10 miles from any of the level crossings being consulted upon. - 2.7.7 The relevant consultation event was advertised in advance at every level crossing, within local newspapers, on leaflets distributed to local residents, at local public facilities and on the Network Rail public website.

-- 2.7.8 Each exhibition event provided summary boards and route maps, as well as detailed site plans displaying the various diversion routes for each site.
+The venues chosen were accessible and generally located a maximum of 10 miles from any of the level crossings being consulted upon. - 2.7.7 The relevant consultation event was advertised in advance at every level crossing, within local newspapers, on leaflets distributed to local residents, at local public facilities and on the Network Rail public website. - 2.7.8 Each exhibition event provided summary boards and route maps, as well as detailed site plans displaying the various diversion routes for each site.
 Where multiple diversion routes were available for a particular level crossing, colour coding was used to show the options. - 2.7.9 County, District, and Parish/Town Councils were invited to attend the events an hour before they opened to the public.
 The plans for each event went live on the website on the morning of each consultation event. - 2.7.10 Questionnaire responses were invited from those that attended the events.
-The details on display at the event were also made available online, and questionnaires could be electronically submitted regardless of whether one attended an event. - 2.7.11 Follow up workshops were subsequently held with the County and District Councils to review the responses received. - 2.7.12 The second round of public consultation commenced in September 2016 and included the previous 12 venues with one extra venue in Thurrock to improve the distance and spread of level crossings from their respective venue. - 2.7.13 A third round of information was released to the public on those crossings that had seen significant changes from what had been presented at the round 2 consultation events. - 2.7.14 Consultation with private landowners affected directly or indirectly by the plans continued through to deposition. - 2.7.15 The Statement of Consultation (NR05) contains further details on the consultation undertaken. - 2.7.16 3 crossings were de-scoped from the project prior to deposition of the Cambridgeshire Level Crossing Reduction Order due to consultation feedback highlighting the loss of circular walking routes that couldn't be mitigated or the cost associated with the individual closures. - 2.7.17 1 further crossing has been de-scoped from the Order post deposition due to additional consultation being required. - 2.7.18 In addition, having considered the concerns raised by the highway authority and landowner, Network Rail is intending to keep open either C33 Jack O 'Tell or C02 Nairns No.117 level crossing.
-The reasoning for this is detailed in separate correspondence with the landowner.
+The details on display at the event were also made available online, and questionnaires could be electronically submitted regardless of whether one attended an event. - 2.7.11 Follow up workshops were subsequently held with the County and District Councils to review the responses received. - 2.7.12 The second round of public consultation commenced in September 2016 and included the previous 12 venues with one extra venue in Thurrock to improve the distance and spread of level crossings from their respective venue.

+- 2.7.13 A third round of information was released to the public on those crossings that had seen significant changes from what had been presented at the round 2 consultation events. - 2.7.14 Consultation with private landowners affected directly or indirectly by the plans continued through to deposition. - 2.7.15 The Statement of Consultation (NR05) contains further details on the consultation undertaken. - 2.7.16 8 crossings were de-scoped from the project prior to deposition of the Essex and Others Level Crossing Reduction Order due to consultation feedback or the cost associated with the individual closures.
+11 - 2.7.17 2 further crossings have been de-scoped from the Order post deposition.
+12

-2.8 "In principle" objections
+2.8 Address "in principle" objections